 Not All Fibre Ferments

-That said, both fermentable and non-fermentable fibres have an important role to play in gut health, one feeds your microbiota, the other supports regularity.
+That said, both fermentable and non-fermentable fibres have an important role to play in gut health.
+One feeds your microbiota, the other supports regularity.

 The Bigger Picture